Melphalan flufenamide: History

 Efficacy was evaluated in HORIZON (NCT02963493), a multicenter, single-arm trial.
 Eligible patients were required to have relapsed refractory multiple myeloma.
 Patients received melphalan flufenamide 40 mg intravenously on day 1 and dexamethasone 40 mg orally (20 mg for patients ≥75 years of age) on day 1, 8, 15 and 22 of each 28-day cycle until disease progression or unacceptable toxicity.
 Efficacy was evaluated in a subpopulation of 97 patients who received four or more prior lines of therapy and were refractory to at least one proteasome inhibitor, one immunomodulatory agent, and a CD38-directed antibody.
 The U.S. Food and Drug Administration (FDA) approved melphalan flufenamide based on evidence from a clinical trial of 157 adults with multiple myeloma.
 The trial was conducted at 17 sites in four countries in Spain, France, Italy and the US.

-The FDA granted the application for melphalan flufenamide priority review and orphan drug designations.
+The FDA granted the application for melphalan flufenamide under the priority review and orphan drug programs.

+In October 2021, Oncopeptides AB announced the withdrawal of Pepaxto from the US market after the OCEAN trial's data showed no improvement in terms of overall survival versus pomalidomide in the ITT group (19.8 months in the melphalan flufenamide group versus 25.0 months in the pomalidomide group, HR 1.10, 95% CI 0.85–1.44, p = 0,47).

 Society and culture

 Legal status

-On 23 June 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorisation for the medicinal product Pepaxti, intended for the treatment of multiple myeloma.
+In June 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorisation for the medicinal product Pepaxti, intended for the treatment of multiple myeloma.
 The applicant for this medicinal product is Oncopeptides AB.
 Melphalan flufenamide was approved for medical use in the European Union in August 2022.